 Content, Learning Outcome and Preconditions

-- Neutron scattering, dynamic structure factor
+- Inelastic neutron scattering, dynamic structure factor

 - Bloch theorem, Wannier functions, band theory

-- Semiclassical dynamics of electrons, Bloch oscillations
+- Semiclassical dynamics, Bloch oscillations

 - Electron-Phonon interaction, BCS-theory of superconductivity

 - Quantum magnetism, Hubbard model at strong and weak coupling